axelpale/genversion/README.md

       -v, --verbose        increased output verbosity
-      -s, --semi           use semicolons in generated code -e, --es6            use es6 syntax in generated code -p, --source <path>  search for package.json along a custom path -c, --check-only     check if the version module is up to date -h, --help           output usage information
+      -s, --semi           use semicolons in generated code -e, --es6            use es6 syntax in generated code -u, --strict         use "use strict" in generated code -p, --source <path>  search for package.json along a custom path -c, --check-only     check if the version module is up to date -h, --help           output usage information